n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 right-side components that would result from these decompositions do not correspond to assigned Unicode codepoints.

-Instead, fonts typically substitute the default glyph with a right-side-component glyph using GSUB substitutions.
+Instead, fonts often substitute the default glyph with a right-side-component glyph using GSUB substitutions.
 The decomposition step performed here allows the left-side component to be correctly reordered by the shaping engine.